 - Whole life insurance is also called ‘permanent’ life insurance.
 These plans last as long as you continue to pay your fixed premium amount.
 Part of that premium goes towards cash value, allowing you to accumulate tax-deferred savings.

 - Universal life insurance is another type of a ‘permanent’ life insurance.
 It includes a combination of cash value accumulation along with flexible premiums and riders.
 Plus, you may have the ability to adjust your benefit amount as your needs change.

-Tip #3: Hang Onto Your Paperwork.
+Life Insurance Tip #3: Hang onto Your Paperwork

-Although it might seem that once the paperwork is signed you’re done—you aren’t.
-Make sure your heirs know your life insurance policy exists and where it will be kept.
-Insurance companies aren’t required to find out if policyholders are still alive, so it’s up to beneficiaries to come forward and make sure they are paid.
-The U.S. government recommends scanning and storing documents electronically—or making photocopies to keep at home—and then saving the hard copies someplace safe, with your attorney, in a safe deposit box or at home in a fireproof safe.
+Although it might seem that once the paperwork is signed you’re done, you aren’t.
+Make sure your family knows about your life insurance policy and where it will be kept.
+Insurance companies aren’t required to find out if policyholders are still alive, so it’s up to beneficiaries to come forward and make sure they receive their benefit.

 You can scan and store documents electronically and/or make photocopies to keep at home.
 Then, save hard copies someplace safe, such as with your attorney, in a safe deposit box, or in a fireproof safe.